 The first version was developed for a company with several production plants that needed a central DWH for production data.
 Because of security constrains and the questions of load balancing it was necessary to distribute the ETL processes over different servers with the possibility of automatic or ad hoc reconfiguration.

-The second version was developed with Cluster Reply and utilized the new possibilities which came for SSIS with the 2012er SQL Server.
+The second version was developed with Cluster Reply and utilized the new possibilities which came for SSIS with SQL Server 2012.

-The third and current version was a complete reimplementation done in my time at Ceteris AG (www.ceteris.ag).
+The third and current version was a complete reimplementation done during my time at Ceteris AG (www.ceteris.ag).
 The discussions in the open atmosphere at Ceteris greatly enhanced the original ideas.
-Without the feedback of guys like Thorsten Huss, Chris Jacobs, Ben Kanter and Markus Schechner the Framework would be much buggier and still lack some important features.
-An optional Interface for the fine Advanced Logging Components for SSIS from Ceteris is still included.
+Without the feedback of guys like Thorsten Huss, Chris Jacob, Ben Kanter and Markus Schechner the Framework would be much buggier and still lack some important features.
+An optional interface for the Advanced Logging Components for SSIS from Ceteris is still included.

 Further input came from our main customers where we used and enhanced the Framework.
 Special thanks here to the DPD IT team.